 A domestic animal, such as a dog, cat or other pet, cannot be left unattended and confined in a vehicle if “physical injury to or death of the animal is likely to result.”
 You could be cited for leaving your dog in a hot car.
 The law also allows “Good Samaritans,” a peace officer or animal control agent to use reasonable force to enter your vehicle to remove a confined animal.

 If you drive with your pet in the car, you should make sure your buddy is confined to the back seat.
 If an airbag were to deploy, it would be very hazardous to your dog.
 If your front passenger airbag can be deactivated, your pet might be safe to ride there if it wears a pet seat belt.
 You don’t want your pet unrestrained in the car.

 Arizona requires drivers to move over one lane for:

 If it is unsafe to change lanes, then you need to slow down for any vehicle on the side of the road and flashing its lights.
 It is a moving violation if you don’t follow this law, which applies to all public roads, highways, parkways, local roads, and surface streets.

 Pay Attention to Local Ordinances

 Some communities are implementing variable speed limits within their borders.
 Make sure to watch the signs.
 In school zones, there is no leeway on the speed limit.
 Do not attempt to go even one mile over.
 In Tempe, you cannot smoke in a vehicle if there is a child under the age of 18 in the car.
 Watch for reversible lanes in Phoenix.
 On some main roads, the center lane can be used for southbound traffic during morning and northbound traffic during evening rush hours.

 Besides keeping the law, you can stay safe by maintaining your vehicle.
-When you need service on your car, contact Sun Devil Auto to keep your vehicle running safely, efficiently and within Arizona regulations.
+When you need service on your car, book an appointment with Sun Devil Auto to keep your vehicle running safely, efficiently and within Arizona regulations.